Andrew Repasky McElhinney

 Andrew Repasky McElhinney (born 1978) is an American film and theater director, writer and producer born in Philadelphia.
 McElhinney's cinema work is in the permanent collection of MoMA-The Museum of Modern Art, New York.

 Early life and education

 McElhinney holds degrees from The New School for Social Research (NYC) and The European Graduate School (EGS) in Switzerland.

 In 2011, McElhinney defended his PhD dissertation, which was subsequently published by McFarland and Company as Second Takes: Remaking Film, Remaking America.

-He has been an instructor at Rutgers-The State University of New Jersey and other institutions of higher education, teaching screenwriting, screen studies, and American Studies.
+McElhinney teaches screenwriting, screen studies, and American Studies, and is an instructor at Rutgers-The State University of New Jersey.

 Career

-In 1994, while in high school, he formed "ARMcinema25.com", a company devoted to producing movies.
+In 1994, while in high school, McElhinney formed "ARM/Cinema 25", a company devoted to producing movies.
 That same year, he released the short films, The Scream and Her Father's Expectancy.

-In 1995, McElhinney made a silent musical entitled A Maggot Tango.
+In 1995, McElhinney made A Maggot Tango.
 The original camera negative is in the permanent collection of MoMA-The Museum of Modern Art, New York, object number W23983.